 Implementation methods for these elements of the standard are discussed in the Exposure Control Plan.

-It is recommended that a 'Radiation Exposure Plan' be created for a campus that offers programs such as Dental Assisting with energized labs.
+It is recommended that a 'Radiation Exposure Plan' be maintained for a campus that offers programs such as Dental Assisting with an energized lab.

 Employees